hailelagi/hailelagi.com/content/writing/how-do-databases-count.md

 2. projection - to specify _which_ column is of interest

-and a [function](https://www.postgresql.org/docs/9.2/functions.html), in this case an **aggregate function** called `COUNT(expr)`, and finally some way to represent relations in this naive engine:
+and a [function](https://www.postgresql.org/docs/9.2/functions.html), in this case an **aggregate function** called `COUNT(expr)`, and finally some way to represent relations in this naive engine, we don't have  a real 'schema' quite yet, but you could imagine a relation as:

 ```rust
 /*